kirk-quinbar/HeartRateLE/README.md

 > The Bluetooth project has a class wrapper for WinRT code (HeartRateMonitor) so that the client calling the library does not have to
 > know about UWP objects or coding.
 The client only has to instantiate basic classes and schemas and attach event handlers to
 > the class.
+>
-> This sample makes use of the Windows 10 SDK which is installed seperately per this link:
+> This sample makes use of the Windows 10 SDK which is installed seperately as described here:
 > https://blogs.windows.com/buildingapps/2017/01/25/calling-windows-10-apis-desktop-application/